Bad Breath Treatments 2022, especially though Covid-19 times...

-Bad breath and various Mouth Infections are on the increase!
+Bad breath and dental Mouth Infections are on the increase, especially through Covid-19 lockdown!

 BAD BREATH ODOUR and halitosis - A HEALTH and SOCIAL ISSUE!